 Where and when can I make my reservation?

-All rentals can be made in person at the Dublin Recreation Center or via phone.
-Please contact Tracy Hrusovsky or Lori Gischel at 614.410.4550.
-Reservations can be placed during the business hours of 5:30 a.m. – 6 p.m.
+Rentals inside the Dublin Community Recreation Center can be made in person at the Recreation Center or via phone.
+Please contact the Reservations Staff at 614.410.4550.
+Reservations can be placed during the business hours of 7:30 a.m. – 5 p.m.
 Monday – Friday.
-Birthday parties and shelter house reservations can also be made online 24 hours a day.
+Parks, shelter houses and Kaltenbach Community Center can be reserved by calling 614.410.4510.

 Am I responsible for set-up and clean-up?

-The DCRC is responsible for the room set-up at all indoor facilities.
+City of Dublin staff are responsible for the room set-up at all indoor facilities.
 This includes table and chair arrangements, as well as stage or dance floor set-up in the Community Hall if applicable.
-Guests are responsible for the clean-up within their contracted rental time period.
+Guests are responsible for decorating, food prep andthe clean-up within their contracted rental time period.
 All trash must be placed in the appropriate receptacles upon check-out.
 Facilities needing excessive cleaning following an event will jeopardize the patron’s chance of receiving a full deposit refund.

 Can we serve alcohol?